o-biotech/public-web-docs/docs/cloud-apps/integrate-iot-api.md

 # Integrating with IoT Ensemble APIs Overview

 Serving as a reverse proxy, an API Proxy processor makes it possible to access APIs without divulging sensitive security keys.

-To connect to IoT Ensemble APIs or any other APIs, we need to configure an API proxy by adding it to our project (that was set up in the previous section).
+To connect to OpenBiotech APIs or any other APIs, we need to configure an API proxy by adding it to our project (that was set up in the previous section).
+Let’s create an API proxy for OpenBiotech's Warm API.

 ## Configure an API Proxy

 To configure an API proxy, you need to add a new route to your project.
 Click the edit button to enter the project dashboard and then click Add Route.
 A Create Application form will pop up.

 ![Application Form](https://www.fathym.com/iot/img/screenshots/create_application_form.png)